tj-valuecoders/githubPoc/README.md

 If you want to delete any current/remote branch:
 - $ git checkout -d/-D “brnachName”

-If you also want to switch branch from one branch to another branch
+If you also want to switch branch from one branch to another branch:
 - $ git checkout branchName

 If you want to check list of branches you can do with:
 - $ git branch

-If you also want to merge branch current branch to another branch
+If you also want to merge branch current branch to another branch:
 - $ git merge anotherbranchName (its a fast-forward merge)
 - $ git rebase anotherbranchName (it will merge only the latest commits)